kontalk/kontalk-server-packager/README.md

 # kontalk-packager

-Vagrant project to build [Kontalk](http://kontalk.net) server Debian packages.
+Vagrant project to build development [Kontalk](http://kontalk.net) server Debian packages.
 Currently builds packages for Debian 7.0 (Wheezy), amd64.

 More distributions and package formats will be supported in the future.

+The idea is to have Debian packages quickly built for testing/deployment purposes with minimal fuss including all the dependencies required.

 ## Requirements